mishavaid7/Rest-Grade-Story/README.md

 If we zoom into just 2021, there seems to be a steep drop-off on 14 points, at the cutoff from A to B. Even though most grades fall under the 'A' category, it doesn't seem like the inspections were violation-free.

 # *Furhter analysis*
+There are around 571 entries with a 'P' grade so I wanted to explore what that meant.
+Turns out, it implies that the restaurant is appealing their grade and a hearing is pending.
+This gives us an opportunity to directly analyze the impact of the hearings by computating what the grade turned into from 'Z'.
+The 'KEY' variable we used before allows us to see each restaurant's multiple ratings.
+What impact do the hearings have on a restaurant’s grade?
+What percentage of restaurants obtain A’s through the OATH hearing adjudication pathway?